| Call 1984

 He is instructed by or on behalf of private individuals, companies, institutional clients and a variety of property professionals and is frequently to be found in all the domestic courts and tribunals where property disputes are heard whether on applications, including for urgent interlocutory relief, at trial or on appeal, alternatively in mediation or arbitration.

-He has appeared in a number of reported property cases including:
+He has appeared in a number of significant property cases including:

 - Moorjani v Durban Estates Ltd 1 WLR 2265 (basis of assessment of damages for breaches by landlord of long leasehold property of covenants to maintain common parts and to insure building)